 "...
-BOOT will indirectly cause changes in the information that BIOS stored in RAM. . . "
+BOOT will indirectly cause changes in the information that BIOS stored in RAM..."

-The AUTOEXEC.BAT file must contain the following lines exactly as they appear here, in the order that they appear:
+The AUTOEXEC BAT file must contain the following lines exactly as they appear here, in the order that they appear:

-IF EXIST switch bat GOTO first GOTO last :first RENAME switch.bat off.bat BOOT ·last RENAME off.bat switch.bat DATE TIME
+IF EXIST switch.bat GOTO first GOTO last :first RENAME switch.bat off.bat BOOT :last RENAME off.bat switch.bat DATE TIME

 AUTOEXEC.BAT is automatically executed each time the PCjr system is powered up or reset.
-As it executes, it first checks to see if the file SWITCH.BAT exists on the disk in drive A..
-If it does (and it should) the program logic will GOTO the line labeled :last.
+As it executes, it first checks to see if the file SWITCH.BAT exists on the disk in drive A:.
+If it does (and it should) the program logic will GOTO the line labeled dast.
 Here the program renames the SWITCH.BAT file to OFF.BAT and executes the file called BOOT.BAT.
 BOOT will indirectly cause changes in the information that BIOS stored in RAM and will affect a restart of the system.
 This means that AUTOEXEC.BAT is executed again from the start.
-This time the SWITCH.BAT file doesn't exist, so the program logic will GOTO the label :last.
+This time the SWITCH.BAT file doesn't exist, so the program logic will GOTO the label doesn't exist, so the program logic will GOTO the label doesn't exist, so the program logic will GOTO the label doesn't exist.
 At this point, the OFF.BAT file is renamed to SWITCH.BAT, and the DATE and TIME prompts appear.